cbusta/msearch-1asset/README.md

 MIT license. <br>
 Citation: <br>
-Bustamante, C. (2021) "More Money for Some: The Redistributive Effects of Open Market Operations".
+Bustamante, C. (2021) *"More Money for Some: The Redistributive Effects of Open Market Operations"*.